-A young girl is an orphan.
-In Victorian Denmark there is no safety net for orphans, so unless she can sell matches she has no money to find food or shelter.
+The father in this tale is very much in the background — a villain/monster who threatens to beat her if she comes home without having sold the matches.
+He’s not going to come out looking for her when he realises she hasn’t come home.
+The Little Match Girl is — emotionally, and for story purposes — an orphan.
+In Victorian Denmark there is no safety net for abused and starving kids, so unless she can sell matches she has no money to find food or shelter.
 Memorably, she is without shoes.
 Hans Christian Andersen’s father had been a shoemaker, so Hans paid special attention to footwear.
 He had also been bullied by other children as a child, so he has a boy run off with one of the girl’s slippers after it slips off.

 She just wants love, shelter and food — the bottom of Maslow’s pyramid.

-The storyworld itself, in which she is invisible to passersby and helpless against the climate.
+The setting itself, in which she is invisible to passersby and helpless against the climate.

 Although this story has been rewritten many times, often with the ending changed so that the Little Match Girl ends up safe and happy ever after in a warm house, this story was a critique on economic inequalities.
 The story was written at a time when Denmark was doing pretty well, despite some social unrest.
 Yet there were still abandoned children walking around the streets, as there always are in times of general prosperity.
 The opponents of this story are people who turn a blind eye.
 When the ending is changed there is no longer any human opponent — just the cold outside.

 She has a few matches in her possession.
 This is all she has left.
 She will sell the matches for money.